Indigenous peoples in Canada: Paleo-Indian period

 Clovis sites dated at 13,500 years ago were discovered in western North America during the 1930s.
 Clovis peoples were regarded as the first widespread Paleo-Indian inhabitants of the New World and ancestors to all Indigenous peoples in the Americas.
-Archaeological discoveries in the past thirty years have brought forward other distinctive knapping cultures who occupied the Americas from the lower Great Plains to the shores of Chile.

 Localized regional cultures developed from the time of the Younger Dryas cold climate period from 12,900 to 11,500 years ago.
-The Folsom tradition are characterized by their use of Folsom points as projectile tips at archaeological sites.
+The Folsom tradition is characterized by the use of Folsom points as projectile tips at archaeological sites.
 These tools assisted activities at kill sites that marked the slaughter and butchering of bison.

 The land bridge existed until 13,000–11,000 years ago, long after the oldest proven human settlements in the New World began.
 Lower sea levels in the Queen Charlotte sound and Hecate Strait produced great grass lands called archipelago of Haida Gwaii.

 Hunter-gatherers of the area left distinctive lithic technology tools and the remains of large butchered mammals, occupying the area from 13,000–9,000 years ago.
-In July 1992, the Government of Canada officially designated X̱á:ytem (near Mission, British Columbia) as a National Historic Site, one of the first Indigenous spiritual sites in Canada to be formally recognized in this manner.
+In July 1992, the Government of Canada officially designated X̱á:ytem (near Mission, British Columbia) as a national historic site, one of the first Indigenous spiritual sites in Canada to be formally recognized in this manner.

-The Plano cultures was a group of hunter-gatherer communities that occupied the Great Plains area of North America between 12,000 and 10,000 years ago.
+The Plano cultures was a group of hunter-gatherer communities that occupied the Great Plains area of North America between 10,000 and 8,000 years ago.
 The Paleo-Indians moved into new territory as it emerged from under the glaciers.
 Big game flourished in this new environment.
-The Plano culture are characterized by a range of projectile point tools collectively called Plano points, which were used to hunt bison.
+The Plano culture is characterized by a range of projectile point tools collectively called Plano points, which were used to hunt bison.
 Their diets also included pronghorn, elk, deer, raccoon and coyote.
 At the beginning of the Archaic period, they began to adopt a sedentary approach to subsistence.
-Sites in and around Belmont, Nova Scotia have evidence of Plano-Indians, indicating small seasonal hunting camps, perhaps re-visited over generations from around 11,000–10,000 years ago.
+Sites in and around Belmont, Nova Scotia, have evidence of Plano-Indians, indicating small seasonal hunting camps, perhaps re-visited over generations from around 11,000–10,000 years ago.
 Seasonal large and smaller game fish and fowl were food and raw material sources.
 Adaptation to the harsh environment included tailored clothing and skin-covered tents on wooden frames.